DuanPandeng/the-third-company/README.md

 # the-third-company
-In this repository, I'll start some projects in the third company
+In this repository, I'll start some projects in the third company first try